 On the date of this information statement, we are a wholly owned subsidiary of Liberty Media.
 Accordingly, there is no public market for our common stock.
 In connection with the Spin-Off, Liberty Media will change its name to "Starz" and we will change our name to "Liberty Media Corporation."
 Accordingly, we have applied to list our Series A common stock and Series B common stock on the Nasdaq Global Select Market under the symbols "LMCA" and "LMCB," respectively, which are the current trading symbols for Liberty Media's Series A and Series B Liberty Capital common stock, respectively.
-However, our common stock may trade under temporary symbols for a short period of time following the Spin-Off so as to avoid market confusion once our common stock begins trading under Liberty Media's current trading symbols.
-We will announce these temporary symbols by press release once they are available.
+However, we expect our common stock to trade under temporary symbols for no more than 30 days following the Spin-Off, beginning on the first day of trading following the distribution date, so as to avoid market confusion once our common stock begins trading under Liberty Media's current trading symbols.
+These temporary symbols will be announced by press release once they are available.
 Neither we nor Liberty Media can assure you as to the trading price of either series of our common stock after the Spin-Off.
+The approval of Nasdaq for the listing of our common stock is a condition to the Spin-Off, which may be waived by the Liberty Media board of directors in its sole discretion.